luluzhou1/alinush.github.io/_posts/2024-10-18-The-sumcheck-protocol.md

 ### Acknowledgements
 Most of this write-up is a re-transcription of Justin Thaler's notes[^Thal20], as an excercise in making sure I understand things well enough.
+Thanks to Wicher Malten for early feedback on this post.

 ### Prize-winning stuff